microlib-org/site/docs/dnn_cool_train_loop.md

 # dnn_cool_train_loop

-Here, you can find a full list of the things you can do with `dnn-cool-train-loop`.
+Here, you can find a full list of the things you can do with `dnn_cool_train_loop`.
-`dnn-cool-train-loop` is a microlib, which allows you to train multi-task neural networks.
+`dnn_cool_train_loop` is a microlib, which allows you to train multi-task neural networks.
 The train/valid loop is done by predicting always with batch size equal to 1, and using gradient accumulation to simulate the effective batch size.
 This means that custom collator is not needed, even for inputs of different shapes, but training is a little slower.